 If you’re looking for an exciting new career, you might consider pursuing a Georgia real estate license.
 As the eighth-most populous state in the country with a growing population, it’s easy to see why Georgia is a great place to dive into real estate.
-The potential to make a high income and be your own boss has its perks too.
+The potential to earn a high income and be your own boss has its perks too.

-- Be 18 years of age or older
+- Be at least 18 years old

 - Have a high school diploma or equivalent

 1. Complete a 75-hour Prelicensing Course

 - Helpful resource: 5 Best Georgia Real Estate Schools for 2023

 Your first step to becoming a real estate agent in Georgia is to complete a 75-hour prelicensing course from one of the schools approved by the Georgia Real Estate Commission.
 Your course will cover all state-mandated topics, including Georgia license law, finance, valuation, and more.